panargirakis/WebGL_Raytracer_Showcase/README.md

 Two different modes of reflection/refraction color calculation are implemented in the main() function of each shader.
 The mode is chosen by commenting/uncommenting the corresponding line in code.

 Mode 1:

 **The color of a reflected ray is calculated irrespectively of the color of the object it bounces on.** This is the naive implementation.
 It implies that a purely red object, for example, will reflect all colors equally well.

-`reflectionColor += recursiveRays[i].color * recursiveRays[i-1].reflectedRayIntensity;`
+`reflectionColor += recursiveRays[i].color * recursiveRays[i].reflectedRayIntensity;`

 Mode 2:

-**The color of a reflected ray is affected by the color of the object it bounces on.** This is the default for images 1,2.
+**The color of a reflected ray is affected by the color of the object it bounces off of.** This is the default for images 1,2.
 It implies that a black object will produce no reflections, a purely red object will only reflect red.
 In other words, the color of the reflecting object is multiplied with the color of the reflected ray.

 `reflectionColor += recursiveRays[i-1].color * recursiveRays[i].color * recursiveRays[i].reflectedRayIntensity;`